rillki/nuklear-d/README.md

 # nuklear-d
 This project provides D static bindings to Nuklear GUI library.
+Bindings were originally taken from [bindbc-nuklear](https://github.com/Timu5/bindbc-nuklear) and stripped of dynamic loading.

+*The main idea is: `dub add nuklear-d; dub run`.
+It should just work.*

 ### Library
 Add library to your project using DUB: